• Skip to primary navigation

 Cauliflower rice to the rescue!

 Traditionally, breadcrumbs are added to meatloaf as a filler to stretch out the meat and to make the texture less dense.
-Many paleo meatloaf recipes call for almond flour in place of breadcrumbs, but I wanted to use a nut-free filler to improve the consistency.
+Many paleo and keto meatloaf recipes call for almond flour in place of breadcrumbs, but I wanted to use a wheat-free, and nut-free filler to improve the consistency.
 While leafing through an old cookbook, I found a meatloaf recipe that recommended using leftover rice as a filler and that’s what inspired me to use riced cauliflower in this recipe.
 It works great, and the kids don’t even notice the extra vegetables!

 I’ve done some experimentation, and found that fresh riced cauliflower works better than frozen because less liquid is released after the meatloaf is cooked.
 If you do use frozen riced cauliflower, be prepared for a little more residual liquid in the pan.